corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 I read through the list and thought that there's a lot to learn from it.

-All bugs landed in a production Rust codebase, written by people who knew what they were doing and none of them were caught by the borrow checker, [clippy lints](https://doc.rust-lang.org/stable/clippy/lints.html), or [cargo audit](https://rustsec.org/).
-That's notable.
+What's notable is that all bugs landed in a production Rust codebase, written by people who knew what they were doing and none of them were caught by the borrow checker, [clippy lints](https://doc.rust-lang.org/stable/clippy/lints.html), or [cargo audit](https://rustsec.org/).

 I'm not writing this to criticize the uutils team.
 Quite the contrary; I actually want to thank them for sharing the audit results in such detail so that we can all learn from them.